wutianze/HydraMini/docs/virtual-guide/README.md

 1) Select `Start Build` to enter the build interface.
 ![b1](./build0.PNG)

 1) Use `Build Random` to generate a random road, use `Load Script` to open a redefined script and hit `Build Script` to build the script.
-We provide some scripts in `pynq_car\Virtual-Part\simulator\Road Scripts` for reference.
+We provide some scripts in `simulator\Road Scripts` for reference.
 Here is one example:
 ![b2](./build1.PNG)

 3) Hit `Next Texture` to change the road style.